 Most people with cystic fibrosis have mutations in the CFTR gene that prevent sufficient quantities of the assembled channels from making it to the cell membrane surface.
 That’s a hard problem to fix.
 However, a small minority (4-5%) have mutations on the G551D allele that impair the function of the CFTR ion channel once it [… read more]

-A general overview of a broad topic that neuro-intensivists spend years learning about and refining their knowledge and skills on.
-So I won’t suggest my summary of a summary can do it justice.
-Some high-yield, interesting points I took away: Myocardial “stunning” with depressed ejection fraction and pulmonary edema should be expected, due to a form of tako-tsubo cardiomyopathy, most commonly in subarachnoid hemorrhage.
+Intracranial hemorrhage is a subject neuro-intensivists spend years learning about and refining their knowledge and skills on.
+A few key points: Myocardial “stunning” with depressed ejection fraction and pulmonary edema should be expected, due to a form of tako-tsubo cardiomyopathy, most commonly in subarachnoid hemorrhage.
 It’s not due to ischemia and gets better over weeks. [… read more]

 It’s long been known in the pediatric cystic fibrosis population that exacerbations accelerate decline of lung function. de Boer et al show that exacerbations are just as bad or worse in adults.
 Following 446 adults with CF in Ontario for 3 years, those with >2 exacerbations per year had a hazard ratio of 4.05 for [… read more]